yfukai/Ising_simulator/README.md

 ## Description

-A simple simulator for the Ising model, used in
+A simple simulator for the Ising model, used in 「相転移の世界/Phase Transitions:Wonder and Beauty of Physics」 exhibition.

 ## Usage
 requirement: conda